adback-anti-adblock-solution/adback-sdk-php-symfony/README.md

 ### Add the script to your pages

-At the bottom of your webpages, you could add the script twig generation function :
+At the bottom of your webpages, you should add the script twig generation function :

 ```twig
     {{ adback_generate_scripts() }}